eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 by Christopher Bishop (specifically, section 3.3 on Bayesian linear regression and exercises 3.12 and 3.13[^3]).
-Briefly though, if we place a Gaussian prior on the regression weights and an inverse gamma prior on the noise parameter (that is, the noise of the observations), then these priors will be conjugate to a Gaussian likelihood, and the posterior predictive distribution for the rewards will be a Student's t.
+Briefly though, if we place a Gaussian prior on the regression weights and an inverse gamma prior on the noise parameter (that is, the noise of the observations), then their joint prior will be conjugate to a Gaussian likelihood, and the posterior predictive distribution for the rewards will be a Student's t.

 Since we need to maintain posteriors of the rewards for each arm (so that we can do Thompson sampling), we need to run a separate Bayesian linear regression for